codingABI/solarTemperatureLoggerTool/README.md

 Data import GUI for the solarTemperatureLogger project https://github.com/codingABI/solarTemperatureLogger

 Program can
-- reads datasets from a serial adapter (FTDI, USB TTL serial adapter, ...)
+- reads datasets from a serial adapter (FTDI, USB to TTL Serial Adapter, ...)
 - export datasets as a CSV file
 - preview datasets in a table and a simple line graph